Membership of the Advisory Committee on Medicines (ACM).

 Dr Janice Fletcher is a paediatrician, biochemical geneticist and genetic pathologist.
-She is the current Clinical Director of Genetics and Molecular Pathology, responsible for the provision of laboratory genetics services for South Australia.
-She is the pathologist responsible for the South Australian Newborn Screening Service and the National Referral Laboratory for the Diagnosis of Lysosomal and Peroxisomal disorders.
+She has extensive experience in clinical governance and medical administration.
+She currently works part time for NSW Health Pathology after a long career leading the provision of genetic and newborn screening services in South Australia.
 Dr Fletcher provides expertise in the field of paediatrics, genetics and inborn errors of metabolism.

 Dr Joel Iedema is a clinical pharmacologist and endocrinologist.
 Dr Iedema has over a decade of experience in medicines governance with involvement in various medicines committees.
 He is the current deputy chair of the Queensland Health Medicines Advisory Committee.
 He maintains active clinical practice in endocrinology and general medicine.
 Dr Iedema provides expertise in the field of clinical pharmacology/pharmacokinetics and endocrinology.